stratapp-ai/stratapp-ai.github.io/_blog/how-to-implement-okrs.md

 Stages 1 and 2 beforehand will give you great insight to the challenges you may or may not be facing, and the profile of consultant you need to hire.

-## implement OKRs - decouple remuneration
+## implement OKRs - remuneration

 Most practitioners, including the father of OKRs, Intel’s Andy Grove, and the pioneers since, firmly believe that remuneration should be decoupled from OKRs.

 At #stratapp, we share the same view.

 You want people to take risks and to strive for objectives that are ambitious and motivating.
 That’s how you transform organizations, create new markets and innovate beyond what competitors believe is possible.